adrianzapala/adrianzapala.github.io/education.md

 - *Postgraduate* Pedagogical Preparation [Catholic University in Lublin]

 ### Courses
-- CS50x: CS50's Introduction to Computer Science [Harvard University]
+- CS50x: CS50's Introduction to Computer Science [Harvard University] | 10 weeks
-- Interfacing with the Arduino [University of California, Irvine]
+- Interfacing with the Arduino [University of California, Irvine] | 4 weeks
-- DEV276x: Learn to Program in Java [Microsoft]
+- The Arduino Platform and C Programming [University of California, Irvine] | 4 weeks
-- Data8.1x: Foundations of Data Science: Computational Thinking with Python [University of California, Berkeley]
+- DEV276x: Learn to Program in Java [Microsoft] | 4 weeks
-- The Arduino Platform and C Programming [University of California, Irvine]
+- Data8.1x: Foundations of Data Science: Computational Thinking with Python [University of California, Berkeley] | 5 weeks
-- Capstone: Retrieving, Processing, and Visualizing Data with Python [University of Michigan]
+- Capstone: Retrieving, Processing, and Visualizing Data with Python [University of Michigan] | 6 weeks
-- Python for Everybody [University of Michigan]
+- Python for Everybody [University of Michigan] | 7 weeks
-- Using Databases with Python [University of Michigan]
+- Using Databases with Python [University of Michigan] | 5 weeks
-- Using Python to Access Web Data [University of Michigan]
+- Using Python to Access Web Data [University of Michigan] | 6 weeks
-- Python Data Structures [University of Michigan]
+- Python Data Structures [University of Michigan] | 7 weeks
-- Getting Started with Python [University of Michigan]
+- Getting Started with Python [University of Michigan] | 7 weeks
 - CCNA Routing & Switching [State University of Applied Sciences in Krosno]
 - Adobe InDesign CS3 certificate [eduZETO]